MW 5x3 / N38 - neodymium magnet

 Physical properties of sintered neodymium magnets Nd2Fe14B

 Moreover, although neodymium is a component of the strongest magnets, they are susceptible to corrosion in humid environments.
-For this reason, they are coated with a coating of gold-nickel to protect them from corrosion.
-It's worth noting that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, are brittle, which requires care during their handling.
+Therefore, they are coated with a coating of gold to protect them from corrosion.
+Interestingly that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, easily break, which requires special caution during their handling.
 Therefore, any mechanical processing should be done before they are magnetized.

-In terms of properties in different environments, neodymium magnets are susceptible to corrosion, especially in humid conditions.
-Therefore, they are often covered with coatings, such as epoxy, to protect them from external factors and prolong their durability.
-Temperatures exceeding 130°C can result in a deterioration of their magnetic properties, although there are particular types of neodymium magnets that can withstand temperatures up to 230°C.
+In terms of properties in different environments, neodymium magnets are sensitive to corrosion, especially in humid conditions.
+Therefore, they are often covered with thin coatings, such as epoxy, to shield them from external factors and prolong their durability.
+High temperatures exceeding 130°C can cause a loss of their magnetic properties, although there are specific types of neodymium magnets that can tolerate temperatures up to 230°C.

-As for dangers, it is important to avoid using neodymium magnets in acidic environments, basic conditions, organic or solvent environments, unless they are adequately insulated.
-Additionally, their use is not recommended in water, oil, or in an environment containing hydrogen, as they may forfeit their magnetic strength.
+As for dangers, it is important to avoid using neodymium magnets in acidic environments, basic environments, organic or solvent environments, unless they are properly protected.
+Additionally, their use is not recommended in wet conditions, oil, or in an atmosphere containing hydrogen, as they may forfeit their magnetic properties.

 In addition to immense power, neodymium magnets have the following advantages: